Communication Skills on a Resume (Examples + Tips)

 Did you give a presentation or speak publicly at an event?
-If so, this is a great way to show communications skills!
+If so, this is a great way to show communication skills!
 Turn your skill into an accomplishment in your work experience section.

 Here's an example from our Communication Specialist resume example:

 Supplied superior customer service training and presentations to external and internal stakeholders, efficiently coordinating relations efforts.

 In this example, the applicant has described the nature of the presentations (audience and subject) as well as the results: effectively coordinating relations efforts.
 This is a great example of describing presentation or public speaking skills on a resume.

 If public speaking is a big part of the job you want to apply for, you can supplement your talents by listing your specific public speaking engagements under a professional development section.
 You can also mention your presentation-related hard skills, such as PowerPoint, Google Slides, or Prezi.

 Negotiation skills will benefit you in a number of job functions including sales, business development, and law.
 Showing that you successfully negotiated something will display your good communication skills.

 Here is an example of displaying your negotiation skills from our Attorney resume example:

 Experienced in delivering high-quality work product in a variety of subject matter areas, building effective case strategies, and negotiating high-value contracts for corporate clients.

 This example is not from the work experience section like the presentation skills above.
 Instead, this is the final sentence in the sample attorney's resume summary.
 Negotiation is a key skill for all attorneys, so the resume places the skill in the first section below the contact information.